Dietrich Bonhoeffer’s life and ethics

 “Who stands firm?
 Only the one for whom the final standard is not his reason, his principles, his conscience, his freedom, his virtue, but who is ready to sacrifice all these, when in faith and sole allegiance to God he is called to obedient and responsible action: the responsible person, whose life will be nothing but an answer to God’s question and call.”

 The rejection of reason as an ultimate standard for ethics reflects Bonhoeffer’s rejection of Catholic natural law theory.
-The Catholic view is that God’s will is for us to follow the natural law.
-It is influenced by Aquinas.
-Reason, conscience, virtue, and duty are all essential parts of Aquinas’ natural law theory which holds that faith in the divine law is not the only source of moral guidance for action.
+The Catholic view, influenced by Aquinas, is that God’s will is for us to follow the natural law.
+Reason, conscience, virtue, and duty are all essential parts of Aquinas’ natural law theory which holds that faith in the divine law (Bible) is not the only source of moral guidance for action.
 It is also God’s will that we follow God’s natural law as discoverable through synderesis and applied to action through conscientia.
-Aquinas believed that original sin could not destroy the ability of our reason to discover the natural law; synderesis gives humans an incorruptible ability to know the synderesis rule and the primary precepts.
-However, Bonhoeffer rejected Aquinas’ natural law for reasons similar to his friend Karl Barth’s rejection of it:
+Aquinas argued that original sin could not destroy the ability of our reason to discover the natural law; synderesis gives humans an incorruptible ability to know the synderesis rule and the primary precepts.
+However, Bonhoeffer rejected Aquinas’ natural law for reasons similar to his friend and colleague Karl Barth’s rejection of it:

 “we regard reason as having been entirely involved in the Fall, while according to Catholic dogmatics reason still retained a certain essential integrity” – Bonhoeffer.